No momento, esta página não está disponível em português

 Add your terms and conditions

 According to consumer law and scheme regulations, merchants must inform shoppers of the terms and conditions that apply to their purchase.
 This means you must add your terms and conditions to the Adyen-hosted payment page.
-Make sure your terms and conditions have all the required information.
+Make sure that your terms and conditions have all the required information.

 Before creating your first live payment link, you must add your terms and conditions URL.